OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/NoiseWorleyMap.md

           | f4 = 3

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Which of the distances determines the cell id</p>
+        <p class="scene-class-attr-comment">Which of the distances determines the cell id</p>

     </p>